dmsetup(8) - phpMan

 splitname device_name [subsystem]

-default subsystem is LVM.
-LVM currently generates device names
+fault subsystem is LVM.
+LVM currently generates device names by

-by concatenating the names of the Volume Group, Logical Volume
+concatenating the names of the Volume Group, Logical Volume and

 within the names are doubled to escape them.
 The precise encod-